sodascience/metasyn/docs/source/developer/overview.rst

 Essentially, a :obj:`~metasyn.MetaFrame` is a collection of :obj:`~metasyn.MetaVar` objects, each representing a column in a dataset.
 It contains methods that allow for the following:

 - **Fitting to a DataFrame**: The :meth:`~metasyn.MetaFrame.fit_dataframe` method allows for fitting a Polars DataFrame to create a :obj:`~metasyn.MetaFrame` object.
-This method takes several parameters including the DataFrame, column specifications, distribution providers, privacy level, and a progress bar flag.
+This method takes several parameters including the DataFrame, column specifications, distribution registries, privacy level, and a progress bar flag.
 - **Saving and loading**: The :meth:`~metasyn.MetaFrame.save` method serializes and saves the :obj:`~metasyn.MetaFrame` to a JSON or TOML file, following the GMF format.
 The :meth:`~metasyn.MetaFrame.load` method reads a :obj:`~metasyn.MetaFrame` from a JSON or TOML file.
 - **Synthesizing to a DataFrame**: The :meth:`~metasyn.MetaFrame.synthesize` method creates a synthetic Polars DataFrame based on the :obj:`~metasyn.MetaFrame`.